 No student may hitchhike for any reason while under the school’s jurisdiction, including hitchhiking to and from school.

 3.22 Kitchen Duty

 Boarding and day students are required to perform kitchen duty two to three times a year.
 Kitchen duty includes serving food, washing dishes, and cleaning tables in the school dining hall, as well as conducting routine maintenance in the Student-Faculty Center.
 Boarding students typically are assigned kitchen duty on weekends and day students on weeknights.
 Students may not pay other students to perform kitchen duty for them.
-A schedule of kitchen duty assignments is posted in each house for boarders, and placed in each students google calendar.
+A description of Kitchen duty and scheduling is available here.
 Students are expected to complete all assignments accordingly.